 Course Requirements

-BIOB 491-80.
+BIOB 491-01/80.
 Spring: Watershed Science Education & Practice.

 Students in this course are expected to:

-- Have a driver’s license.
+- You must have a valid driver’s license.

 Questions?
 Contact Dalit Guscio at dalit.guscio@umontana.edu